pabvald/instagram-caption-generator/evaluation/README.md

 ## Aknowledgements:

-The code contained in this package is based in:
+The code contained in this package is based on:

 - Microsoft COCO Caption Evaluation: https://github.com/tylin/coco-caption
 - image-caption-metrics repositorz, from EricWWWW: https://github.com/EricWWWW/image-caption-metrics